 What is a Traumatic Brain Injury?

 A traumatic brain injury, or TBI, involves any trauma to the head that causes a disruption in the normal functioning of the brain.
+It is an injury that affects how the brain works.
 These injuries can range from minor to catastrophic, depending on the damage to the brain.
 A TBI can occur as a result of:

 - Blunt force – A blow or force to the head may cause the brain to move around inside the skull, resulting in bruising or bleeding of the brain.
 Blunt force trauma can lead to a coup-contrecoup injury, which is a type of TBI in which the brain hits both sides of the inside of the skull.